mech/Notes/Design (Product)/process.md

 # Process

+> "A sculptor may sit down to sculpt something without a clear idea of the exact form it will take."

+---

 > Cheap iteration help shipping.
 So make iteration cheap to do!

 Concept Driven Design

 > We cannot solve our problems with the same thinking we used when we created them.

+---

+> Design it, test it, iterate

+---

+> There's no real context to the solutions we find as we only tend to see things in silo, How does the element sit with the rest of the experience they created?

 **You can have the best process, but if you content sucks, it will not save the company.**